cw-abhishek-desai/table-scroll-sync-with-sticky-header/README.md

 To synronously scroll multiple `tables`/`containers` we need to use `react-scroll-sync` to achieve it.
 To use ScrollSync you have to wrap your scrollable content (ensure that you have `overflow: auto/scroll` in CSS) in `<ScrollSyncPane>` and then wrap everything in `<ScrollSync>`.

-> Note : Add the `react-scroll-sync` in PWA project only
+> Note : Add the `react-scroll-sync` in PWA project only.
+> Note: Do not change the table data cell(`td`) display-type.
+If changed it won't scroll.
 ####  Example.
 ```jsx
 import { ScrollSync, ScrollSyncPane } from "react-scroll-sync";